Enhance Operational Framework

 • 17.
 Partnerships for the goals

 We achieved our targets, including ESG-related targets, for the amount of dialogue with shareholders and investors.
-At the Logis-Tech Tokyo held in September 2022, we connected our newly renovated Hini Arata Kan to the venue via live broadcast to promote our cutting-edge material handling systems.
-In terms of community contribution activities, a working team was established in fiscal 2022, and more measures and events were implemented compared to fiscal 2021.
+In terms of community contribution activities, a working team has been promoting activities based on annual activity plans, and more measures and events were carried out than in fiscal 2022.

 Stakeholder Engagement